-Figure-1 Overview of GotAPI’s framework.

 GotAPI itself does not standardize the web-based APIs that are implemented in the Extension Plug-Ins, and it is left open for implementers of each Extension Plug-In.
 This openness enables many external device vendors to freely provide unique and differentiated new services through the GotAPI framework.